microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

 Once you've created the base box, if you're making it the new base box for the CI, upload it to the fileshare, under `share/vcpkg-boxes`.
 Then, add the metadata about the box (the name and version) to the JSON file there.
-Once you've done that, add the software versions below.
+Once you've done that, add the software versions under [VM Software Versions](#vm-software-versions).

 ### VM Software Versions